 Selling to any these types is not rocket science, but you do need to know how to do it.

-I loved talking to taxi (and limo) drivers because they seem to always know the best place to eat and the best place to go.
+I was picked up right on time by the limo service owner himself, and we started chatting on our way to the airport.
+I loved talking to taxi (and limo) drivers because they always seemed to know the best place to eat and the best place to go.
 They have their ears and pulse on the city—wherever I go.

 “Perfect!
 You should teach car salespeople how to sell!” he exclaimed.